 One of the complications that chlamydia can cause is erectile dysfunction (ED).
 However, this tends to be the result of chlamydia infecting a man’s prostate and causing prostatitis.
-It’s not uncommon for men with prostatitis to also have ED.
+It’s

 You may have chlamydia for weeks before you notice any symptoms.
 Damage can occur without you being aware you’ve been infected.
 Women in particular are vulnerable to serious problems relating to chlamydia.

 When chlamydia symptoms do appear, they’re often like those of other STDs.
 That means seeking treatment to determine exactly what’s wrong is essential.

 - discharge from the end of the penis